true-async/php-true-async-rfc/basic.md

 **Expected output:**

 ```
+Warning: Coroutine is leaked at ...
+Task 1
+Task 2
+Child of Task 1
 ```

-This happens because the `Scope` object loses its last reference, triggering the destructor, which cancels the coroutines before they even get a chance to start.
+This happens because the `Scope` object loses its last reference, triggering the destructor, which monitors the execution progress of all child coroutines.

 This makes `Scope` objects a good (though not the best) tool for managing the lifetime of coroutines.
 For example, you can assign the `$scope` object to another object and explicitly control its lifetime: